 The configuration object FSCCONV@1.1001:ExternalConversionConfiguration is already populated with default values for HTML and PDF conversions.
-GPL Ghostscript is the default application for creating PDF documents.
+Ghostscript is the default application for creating PDF documents.

 The Content Converter component is also able to do conversions by executing command lines.
 The conversion configuration can be extended by adding the FSCCONV@1.1001:CmdLineConvert action.
 The printer field is used to configure the command line.
 It contains place holders for input and output files.

 The configuration object Default Web Services (FSCCONV@1.1001:DefaultWebServices) stores end-points for remote web services.
 By default, all conversion formats that require a remote web service reference the Default Web Services object.